AVTpepper/project1_history_website/README.md

         - Second time running the validator there were no errors.
 [Link to validation](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Favtpepper.github.io%2Fproject1_history_website%2Fgallery.html).

     - __Sign Up Page__ validation:
-        - First time running the validation I recieved 1 error:
+        - First time running the validation I received 1 error:
         ```
         Error:
         1. The value of the for attribute of the label element must be the ID of a non-hidden form control.